Azure/Azure-Verified-Modules/docs/content/contributing/terraform/_index.md

   - `main.resource1.tf` (If a larger module you may chose to use dot notation for each resource)
   - `locals.resource1.tf`

+## Casing

+snake_casing is to be used as per [TFNFR3](/Azure-Verified-Modules/specs/terraform/#id-tfnfr4---category-composition---code-styling---lower-snake_casing)

 ## Module Publishing

 When the AVM Modules are published to the Hashicorp  Registry they **MUST** follow the below requirements: